-- Significantly saves your time and resources since you do not need to update your installation to receive a new functionality. - Reduces time to market for new functionalities, thus makes you more competitive. - Improves the customer experience.
-You can provide your customers with the newest devices and functionalities in the short term.
+- Significantly saves your time and resources since you do not need to update your installation to receive a new functionality. - Reduces time to market for new functionalities, making you more competitive. - Improves the customer experience.
+You can provide your customers with the newest devices and functionalities within a short period of time.